Verifying special circumstances

 - community, disability or health workers

 - police officers and victim support services

-You may be asked to attend an appointment to discuss your situation in more detail.
+- ask the customer to attend an appointment to discuss their situation in more detail.

 - your name, contact details and organisation

 - the customer’s full name, address and date of birth